mattjh1/mattjh-blog/content/post/tmux-session-management.md

   - productivity
 ---

 In the realm of terminal-based productivity, managing multiple projects efficiently can be a challenge.
-Enter my Tmux Session Script, a custom solution designed to streamline project switching and enhance your workflow.
+Enter Tmux Session Script, a custom solution designed to streamline project switching and enhance your workflow.

 <!--more-->